manasmbellani/athena-assetnote/README.md

 This Add-On communicates with Assetnote Cloud environment on a regular basis and collects information about all configured assets, and exposures from .

-CIM compliance has also been performed for field mappings.
+CIM compliance has also been performed for field mappings within the Assetnote TA through the Splunk add-on builder app.

 ### Pre-requisites
 The pre-requsites for this add-on are as follows:
 * The splunk instance on which the add-on is installed should be able to visit domain: `<assetnote-instance>.assetnotecloud.com` on port 443.
 So, if the assetnote instance is hosted on `demo.assetnotecloud.com`, the instance should be able to communicate on port 443.
+* The Assetnote API key obtained from the Assetnote UI console.

 ### How it works?